-Cicor signed a syndicated bank loan agreement on 18 June 2021 on a total line of CHF 80 million plus an optional acquisition credit line in the amount of CHF 75 million.
+Cicor signed an amendment to the syndicated bank loan agreement on 30 October 2023.
+The agreement now includes a revolving credit line of CHF 120 million, the renewal of the existing acquisition line of CHF 75 million (CHF 30 million amortized as of 31 December 2023), a new acquisition line of CHF 50 million and an optional acquisition line of CHF 75 million.
+As of 31 December 2023, CHF 55 million of the revolving credit line was utilized.
+The existing acquisition line of CHF 75 million acquisition line and the optional CHF 75 million acquisition line and the optional CHF 75 million acquisition line have not been utilized.

-As of 31 December 2022, CHF 55 million of the revolving credit line was utilized and the optional acquisition credit line in the amount of CHF 75 million was fully utilized.
-CHF 60 million remains outstanding on this line.
+Share capital

-Ordinary share capital
+Effective as of 20 April 2023, 1 627 new registered shares with a par value of CHF 10.00 each were created from the conditional capital according to Art.
+5 bis of the Company's Articles of Association for the remuneration of the Cicor Board of Directors.

-Effective as of 14 April 2022, 340 000 new registered shares with a par value of CHF 10.00 each were created from the authorized capital according to Art.
-5 sexies of the Company's Articles of Association.
-The subscription rights of the 340 000 newly created true reserve shares have been withdrawn in view of potential acquisitions.
-The Cicor Group has thus secured the flexibility to use the newly created shares at any time and at short notice in order to partially finance future acquisitions.
-The ordinary share capital as of 31 December 2022 consists of 3 409 542 registered shares with a par value of CHF 10.00 each (31 December 2021: 3 069 542 registered shares with a par value of CHF 10.00 each).
+The ordinary share capital as of 31 December 2023 consists of 3 411 169 registered shares with a par value of CHF 10.00 each (31 December 2022: 3 409 542 registered shares with a par value of CHF 10.00 each).